/dev/posts/

 The key material derived from the DH shared secret would typically include:

-• two encryption secret keys (one for each direction) to encrypt the messages (confidentiality);
+• two encryption secret keys (one for each direction i.e., Alice → Bob and Bob → Alice) to encrypt the messages (confidentiality);

-• two MAC secret keys (one for each direction) to authenticate the messages, if the cipher used does not already provide data integrity;
+• two MAC secret keys (one for each direction) to authenticate the messages unless the cipher is an authenticated encryption (AE) mechanism (which already provides data authentication);

 • initialization vectors (IV), if needed.